Songs About Dogs for When You Lose Your Dog

 In 2016, Mo Pitney recorded It's Just a Dog.
 It's all about grieving the loss of a best friend.
 The song tells the story of finding "his girl" as a stray in the rain, her ever-present companionship thereafter, and mourning her loss when she's gone.

 Everyone who has ever loved a dog knows, they are never just a dog.

 Apparently Henry Gross knows what it is like to grieve for a dog.
-In 1976 his song Shannon was popular.
+In 1976, his song Shannon was popular.
 In it, a family finds itself mourning the passing of their dog.
-Gross reportedly had an Irish Setter name Shannon, but he wrote the song when he learned of the death of the Beach Boys Carl Wilson losing his Irish Setter.
+Gross reportedly had an Irish Setter named Shannon, but he wrote the song when he learned of the death of the Beach Boys member Carl Wilson losing his Irish Setter.